10 essential tips for living in a motorhome or campervan

 Lesson 3: You don’t need as much STUFF as you think you do

 Ok, confession time.
-While living in our first motorhome, we carried four warm, snuggly blankets with us.
+When living in the first motorhome, we carried four warm, snuggly blankets with us.
 FOUR.
 There were only three of us onboard!!
-At various times over the past year, we have also carried a juicer, blender, hand whisk and cake tins.
-None of which we have used.
-There’s also an iron and fold up ironing board in here somewhere.
-Pretty sure it’s still in the box.
+At various times over the years, we had also carried a juicer, blender, hand whisk and cake tins.
+None of which were used.
+We also had an iron and fold up ironing board.

 I’m not saying YOU shouldn’t carry all these things.
-If you juice every day or bake cakes once a week- AMAZING (and can you come travel with me?!?!) but we don’t do those things.
-So we shouldn’t be carrying those things.
+If you juice every day or bake cakes once a week- AMAZING (and can you come travel with me?!?!) but we didn’t do those things.
+So we shouldn’t have carried those things.
 Downsizing is one of the hardest things to do when you’re preparing for full-time camper living.
 Be ruthless!

 Need help with storage in your camper?